browserup/browserup-proxy/README.md

         }
     });

 You can also POST a JavaScript payload to `/:port/interceptor/request` and `/:port/interceptor/response` using the REST interface.
 The functions will have a `request`/`response` variable, respectively, and a `har` variable (which may be null if a HAR isn't set up yet).
-The JavaScript code will be run by [Rhino](https://github.com/mozilla/rhino) and have access to the same Java API in the example above.
+The JavaScript code will be run by [Rhino](https://github.com/mozilla/rhino) and have access to the same Java API in the example above:

+    [~]$ curl -X POST -H 'Content-Type: text/plain' -d 'request.getMethod().removeHeaders("User-Agent");' http://localhost:9090/proxy/9091/interceptor/request

 Consult the Java API docs for more info.

 SSL Support
 -----------